Penn State to increase tuition for 2022-2023 academic year - NewsBreak

 The recommended tuition schedules would increase tuition for state resident undergraduates by 5% at the University Park campus and 2% at Commonwealth Campuses.
 However, tuition will not increase for state residents and out-of-state undergraduate students with household incomes of $75,000 or less and who have filed a Free Application for Federal Student Aid (FAFSA).

 The university said the decision was based on their commitment to access and affordability by helping students from lower and middle-income families.
-Penn State also invested an additional $14 million for financial aid to offset the tuition increase for these students.PSU board recommends plan to upgrade field hockey complex
+Penn State also invested an additional $14 million for financial aid to offset the tuition increase for these students.HACC to launch film and theatre program this fall

 Penn State President Neeli Bendapudi said the increases were caused by circumstances surrounding their budget and were necessary to continue to provide high quality educational experiences for students.